 - 1 medium spaghetti squash

-- 4-6 oz chopped broccoli crowns, or more!
+- 4-6 oz chopped broccoli crowns or add extra!

-- 2-3 oz shredded/grated cheese (choose your favorite)
+- 2-3 oz grated cheese (choose your favorite)

 - salt and pepper to taste